 Whether your home’s pipes are made of plastic or copper, if the water inside them freezes, the pipes may burst, putting your plumbing and your property at risk.
 Frozen pipes are a highly common and frustrating cause of winter damage to homes.
 A quarter of a million of homes are damaged by frozen water pipes each winter, according to estimates by the Michigan Committee for Severe Weather Awareness.
 Shockingly, a pipe with a crack as tiny as one eighth of an inch can leak up to 250 gallons of water per day, affecting your floors, furniture, and personal property.i Furthermore, repairing broken pipes, plumbing, and meters can be costly.

 Luckily, there are many simple actions you can take to help reduce the risk of frozen and burst pipes.
 From raising the temperature on the thermostat to installing an automatic water shut-off system, these tried and true tips can help homeowners safeguard their homes throughout the colder months.
-Our Private Client Group advisors recommend these 12 ways to help protect your pipes and your property this winter:
+AIG Private Client Group's risk management experts recommend these 12 ways to help protect your pipes and your property this winter:

 We thought you might be interested in learning more about: